Gilbert Pedestrians & Cyclists to Get More Crosswalks in Next Few Years

 According to a town staff report, signals at the crossings will remain dark until activated by a pedestrian and will then flash yellow and turn red to allow for safer crossing.
 In Arizona more than 3,400 pedestrian and pedacyclist collisions were reported in 2011.
 Furthermore, of these accidents 5% were fatal.

-If you or a loved one were harmed during a pedestrian or pedacyclist accident, contact an experienced Phoenix pedestrian accident attorney to find out if you may be entitled to compensation for property damage, medical expenses, lost wages, and more.
+If you or a loved one were harmed during a pedestrian or pedacyclist accident, contact an experienced Phoenix personal injury attorney to find out if you may be entitled to compensation for property damage, medical expenses, lost wages, and more.